yangwao/yangwao.github.io/vuepress2/docs/README.md

 >
 > you can daily learn new thing or two.
 >
-> Sometimes you can get paid.
+> Sometimes you can get highly rewarded.

 - [Experience](experience.md)
 - [Captain.log - Work](work.md)
 - [Production](production.md)